 Alas!
 Hagar started to despise Sarah, whereas she was still her servant.
 Sarah had Hagar kicked out from her place and later she could enjoy her son’s birth at God’s appointed time: Isaac.
 He was her sunshine and her only son made her proud.

 She died later, aged 127.
 She left Abraham and Isaac devastated with grief.
+Unfortunately, she never saw her daughter-in-law Rebekha as well as her two grandsons, Esau and Jacob.

 - Her original name was “Sarai”, meaning “my princess”.
 Her name was changed to “Sarah”, meaning “queen/princess” after God made a covenant, for he said that Sarah would be the mother of many nations.